ZeProf10T/Subnet-calculator/README.md

 ## Running the tests

-With cargo you can make automatic test
+With cargo you can make automatic test.

 ### Unit test

-Explain what these tests test and why
+You can test all function, with prebuilt test.
+I made 2 tests for every function, one simple and one more complex.

 ```
 cargo test